 Since 2016, The Ministry of Health of Ukraine and Crown Agents have been delivering a ground-breaking procurement project providing Ukrainian patients, from child- to adulthood, with medicines and medical products for oncology and oncohematology programmes.
 The initiative has been described by Guardian Columnist Oliver Bullough as ‘one of the most successful hands-on anti-corruption interventions in history’.

-Ever year, Crown Agents have received an independent assessment of the results of deliveries.
+Ever year, Crown Agents has received an independent assessment of the results of deliveries.
 The conclusion of the 2019 study showed that since the start of the programme, Crown Agents’ procurement has saved The Ministry of Health over $62 million, with 83% of procured medicines costing less than in 2015.
-You can see more from the study in the downloadable link below, or have a read of our recent work in our 2019 Impact Statement.
+You can see more from the study in the downloadable link below.

 A look back at some of the key project milestones in the initial implementation stage: